tyler-a-johnson/Obsidian-git-repo/UNI 2024/SEM 1/ELEC3024/Week 2 - Time Response and Reduction of Multiple Subsystems.md

 ## Time Response
 - How to find the time response from the transfer function
-- How to use poles and zeros to determine the response of a control syste
+- How to use poles and zeros to determine the response of a control system
+- How to descrive quantitatively the transient response of first and second order systems